 Take a look at some of the options below.
-If any strike your interest, contact Kate Oakley to discuss next steps.
+If any strike your interest, contact Alexandra Olson to discuss next steps.

 Please note: Some of these fellowships and scholarships require official endorsement by Lake Forest College.
 Alexandra Olson serves as the contact person for all applications—and endorsements—and can explain the process for each individual fellowship and scholarship.